BarakHirshberg/MolecularSimulations/README.md

 We welcome contributions from students!
 This is a great way to improve the course materials and earn bonus credit.

-### Bonus Credit Opportunity

-The student who submits the most approved pull requests will receive a **5-point bonus** to their final grade!

 ### What to Look For

 While reading the notes, look for: